nmdwolf/nmdwolf.github.io/about.md

 <br>

-Currently, I am working as a financial consultant at EY Belgium in the FSO Risk department.
+Currently, I am working as a software developer in Gavere.
 I am also a cofounder of <a href = "https://tumaini-vzw.github.io/" target = "_blank" rel = "noopener">VZW Tumaini Heart For Kids</a>.

 <br>